othiym23/uncurled/README.md

-Like curl, but does way less.
+Like `curl`, but does way less.
 Runs anywhere Node.js does.

 ```
 Usage: uncurl [options...] <url>